SurveyMonkey/public_api_docs/includes/_overview.md

 We return your app's rate limits, requests remaining, and seconds to reset in our request [headers](#header).

-In addition, requests made to the API to create [contacts](#contacts-and-contact-lists) or send [invite messages](#collectors-and-invite-messages), are subject to our [sending and contact limits](http://help.surveymonkey.com/articles/en_US/kb/Is-there-a-limit-on-the-number-of-emails-I-can-send).
+In addition, requests made to the API to create [contacts](#contacts-and-contact-lists) or send [invite messages](#collectors-and-invite-messages) are subject to our [sending and contact limits](http://help.surveymonkey.com/articles/en_US/kb/Is-there-a-limit-on-the-number-of-emails-I-can-send).

 ####Increasing Limits